Barlow heartbreak inspires song

 He points out that many of his biggest hits were written on the same grand piano, but as the hits dried up he found himself getting increasingly frustrated.

-Gary says: "I swear whenever I used to sit at this piano, I used to write a hit.
+Barlow says: "I swear whenever I used to sit at this piano, I used to write a hit.
 I just did, it was one of those instruments.

 "It slowly drove me crazy, this piano, because obviously, after the record deal ended, I was spending a lot of time in the studio by myself trying to come up with stuff.
 It just didn't talk the way it used to talk.